Subject area: History

 Why choose History at the University of Edinburgh?

-We are ranked 23rd in the world for history in the QS World University Rankings by Subject 2017.
+We're ranked in the world's top 20 universities for history in the QS World University Rankings by Subject 2018.

 We cover every period of history from the early Middle Ages to the late 20th century, and all major geographical regions of the world – Europe, Britain and Ireland, North America, Latin America, Asia, and Africa.